Skip to content

 required required Fill in a default or throw an exception if the field is missing

 Readers may be more strict for metadata JSON files because the JSON files are not reused and will always match the table version.
-Required v2 fields that were not present in v1 or optional in v1 may be handled as required fields.
+Required fields that were not present in or were optional in prior versions may be handled as required fields.
 For example, a v2 table that is missing last-sequence-number can throw an exception.

 Schemas and Data Types🔗